binbash23/tsmgen/README.md

 # tsmgen
-A script to renew Library devices
+A script to renew drive devices